- Additional Resources

-When building and maintaining a website, your No. 1 priority should be the user.
-Your site should be intuitive and easy to use, so that users can find what they need quickly.
+When creating content for SLU.edu, your first priority should be the user.
+Most often, that is a prospective student, families and alumni.
+Your site should be intuitive and easy to use, so people can quickly find what they need, even if they are unfamiliar with the University and its departmental structure.

-- General information about the University, such as the campus map and the mission statement, is useful in several sections on the SLU website.
-Rather than recreating or cutting and pasting the information into your web page, you can supply this info by linking to the pages designed by web services.
-E-mail the web marketing coordinator for more information.
+- General information about the University, such as the campus map and the mission statement, has already been developed.
+Rather than recreating or cutting and pasting the information into your web page, please simply link to the top-level content.

 - As with any content provided on behalf of the University, all SLU websites must comply with the following University and federal policies.